What’s the Difference Between Light vs. Dark Roast Coffee?

 Light vs dark roast – what we’ve learned

 It seems the darker the roast, the bolder the flavor.
-Now we know we need to buy some different roast types and test out what we like in order to figure out how to make the best cup of coffee we can…for our tastes.
+Now we know we need to buy some different roast types and test out what we like in order to figure out how to make the best cup of coffee we can…for personal preference.

 We’ve also learned the following: